tugascrown204/clean-code-commenter/CONTRIBUTING.md

 ## Issues
 If you find a bug or have a feature request, please open an issue on the GitHub repository.

+## Reporting Bugs
+When reporting a bug, please include the following information:
+- A clear description of the bug
+- Steps to reproduce the issue
+- Any relevant screenshots or error messages

+## Feature Requests
+For feature requests, please describe the feature you would like to see and its potential benefit.